h2oai/h2o-3/h2o-docs/src/product/admissible.rst

         # Generate and plot the infogram
         ig = H2OInfoGram()
-        ig.train(y = y, training_frame = train)
+        ig.train(x=x, y=y, training_frame=train)
         ig.plot()

 Parameters
 ~~~~~~~~~~

-The infogram function follows the standard modeling interface in H2O, where the user specifies the following data variables: ``x, y, training_frame, validation_frame``.
+The infogram function follows the standard modeling interface in H2O, where the user specifies the following data variables: ``x``, ``y``, ``training_frame``, ``validation_frame``.
 In addition to the standard set of arguments, the infogram features several new, arguments, which are all optional:

-- **protected_columns**: Columns that contain features that are sensitive and need to be protected (legally, or otherwise).
+- **protected_columns**: Columns that contain features that are sensitive and need to be protected (legally, or otherwise), if applicable.
 These features (e.g. race, gender, etc) should not drive the prediction of the response.

 - **algorithm**: Machine learning algorithm used to build the infogram.
 Options include: